How to Be Girly and More Feminine

 17. Be Expressive and Show Emotion Through Your Body Language

-A girl's smile can say a lot about how she is feeling.
-For reasons that cannot be explained, a smiling girl sends out the message that she is approachable and friendly—just the characteristics women are expected to display.
+A smile can say a lot about how someone is feeling.
+For reasons that cannot be explained, a smile sends out the message that someone is approachable and friendly.

 Body language is a great way to express yourself when you don't feel there is much to be said.
 With your eyes, you can look flirty or angry; changing the way you walk can make you appear sexier, or you can give off a quirky smirk to let others know that you like or dislike something.

-However, don't hold back on expressing yourself!
+Don't hold back on communicating what you're feeling though!
 You can't rely on body language for everything, and it's important that you tell people what you're thinking in a straightforward way in order to avoid miscommunication.